Mcistoobad10/TESTIMONIAL-PROJECT/README.md

 This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Table of contents

-## 1.OVERVIEW.
-### This is/was a challenge from front-end mentor requiring the participants to design a testimonial.
-The result of the one I created can be seen in the 'screenshot.png' file.

-## 2.SOLUTION.
-## 3.MY PROCESS.
-## 4.USEFUL RESOURCES.
-## 5.AUTHOR DETAILS.

 ## OVERVIEW